 In line with its mission, the Saida Waheed Gender Initiative seeks to promote engagements that attend to the shifting and contested meanings of gender across different contexts.
 In addition to hosting events and facilitating online conversations, the Initiative seeks to promote faculty and student research.

-The Saida Waheed Gender Initiative offered small grants for student led research projects and senior projects that focused on, or used gender as a major analytical tool.
-Funds were decided after careful evaluation of the research proposal by the SWGI steering committee, and were limited to 20,000 PKR.
-Grantees also presented their work at the Annual Gender Studies Colloquium in April.
+The Saida Waheed Gender Initiative is offering small grants for student led research projects and senior projects that focus on, or use gender as a major analytical tool in their work.
+Undergraduate students from all departments/schools at LUMS can apply.
+Funds will be decided after careful evaluation of the research proposal by the Initiative’s steering committee, and are limited to 25,000 PKR.
+Grantees may be asked to present their work for the Initiative.

 Interested students have to submit a brief proposal (300-400 words), outlining their project, budget plan, and research methodology – foregrounding the way(s) in which gender analysis is important to their inquiry.
 All proposals must be sent as attachments to firstname.lastname@example.org by the 15 October, 2019.
 Address any queries or concerns to: email@example.com

 • Women in prisons – Aleena Shafique and Alina Noor Pasha

 • “Langhot mai hee taqat hai” – embodiment of masculinities among the Muslim pehlwans of Lahore – Awais Khalid

 • In search of sukoon: mapping the everyday at Bibi Pak Daman – Fatima Mohsin

 • Women and women’s Urdu magazines – Keshaf